Lepenac Monastery: The past of the monastery

 The monastery was built by an unknown founder, and the construction took place on two occasions.
 The foundations of the monastery were laid in the 14th century, but due to the death of the founder, the wall of the church was built only three meters high.
 After a short period, the construction of the monastery continued, but with modest artistic and material possibilities.

 Monastery church

 The monastery church had a compact trikonchos base with a narthex and a dome that was supposed to rest on pilasters.
 All apses are multi-sided on the outside, and semicircular on the inside.
 With a length of over 20 m, it is one of the largest buildings of the Morava architectural school.
 The older method of masonry modeled on the monuments of the Morava architectural school has been preserved at a height of about 2 m.

 The monastery is of great importance for the entire Brus municipality as a cultural, religious and tourist place.
-Also, the monastery was renovated several times, and the last major renovation was in the seventies of the 20th century.
+Also, the monastery was renovated several times, and the last major renovation was in the 1970s.